TosbackCgusBridge-Bot/CGUs-versions/Kansascity/Privacy Policy.md

 If you have any questions or comments about our policies, we may be reached at KansasCity.com, 1729 Grand Blvd., Kansas City, Missouri 64108, at 816-234-4636 or at kcsfeedback@kansascity.com.

 KansasCity.comArchivesHistorical ArchivesWeb Web Search powered by YAHOO!
-SEARCH dealsaver's™ Deal of the Day 4 VISIT PACKAGE FROM BLO SALON STUDIO INCLUDES HAIRCUT, HIGHLIGHTS, BROW WAX, MANI/PEDI, MASSAGE ALL FOR $65!
-A $300 VALUE! $65 Value: Discount: You Save: $300 78% $235
+SEARCH dealsaver's™ Deal of the Day Buy 1 Get 1 Symphony Fall Home Showcase Tickets ($10 for $20 value) $10 Value: Discount: You Save: $20 50% $10

-Wednesday: Hen House, HyVee, Price Chopper Deals Hen House

-*   Campbell’s Condensed Soup 10.5-15.4-oz. - 10/$10 or $1 each
-*   Pepsi Products 2-Liter Bottles - $0.78
-*   Hunt's Canned Pasta Sauce 24-oz. - 10/$10 or $1 each
+Thursday: Wal Mart, Sunfresh Deals Wal Mart

 *   more...

 1. Parts Project Coordinator